Wilcoxon-type Multivariate Cluster Elastic Net

 Finally, we extended the Wilcoxon-type regression in the framework of multivariate regression.
 However, several robust reduced-rank regressions for multivariate regression have also been proposed \citep{Chao2021, Ding2021, Wang2022, Tan2022, Mishra2022, Zhao2017, She2017} to deal with correlation of the response variables.
-The difference between our proposed method and these robust reduced-rank methods is that the proposed method has a clustering term to group the fitted values of the response variables, which allows the correlation among the response variables to be considered.
-Further consideration of this will be needed.
+The difference between our proposed method and these robust reduced-rank methods is that the proposed method has a clustering term to group the fitted values of the response variables, which allows for consideration of the correlation among the response variables.
+This needs to be considered in future studies.